KWagner91/myReads/README.md

     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

+* Using React to make a functional book track app.
+The user can move books between shelves and the same information is displayed after browser refresh.
+* A search box lets user search for specific books and keywords using JavaScript
+* Routing changes the URL of the search page and main page

 ### Please download the files and start playing by opening index.html in your favourite browser!